The River Meuse, one of the oldest rivers in the world.

 My journey through the Netherlands had awakened my inner-spirit and love for a country.
 Not mine by birth nor adoption, yet I have adopted this country within my sacred soul.

-I heard our tour guide had proudly pointed out to us at one specific spot, “This is River Mass, the world’s oldest river.”
-I looked this up on my favorite search engine Google and yes true, some claim this to be the world’s oldest river, yet some claim other rivers to be the oldest.
+I heard our tour guide had proudly pointed out to us at one specific spot.
+He said, “This is River Mass, the world’s oldest river.”
+I looked this up on my favorite search engine Google.
+Yes, it is true, some claim this to be the world’s oldest river.
+Yet, some claim other rivers to be the oldest.

 This river known to most as River Meuse, travels within Western Europe and as she flows from France through Belgium through the Netherlands, she ends up in the North Sea.
 As she enters the Netherlands, however, she changes her name to Maas (Dutch).